Topics Map > Software Guides > Audacity

 Always record in the quietest setting possible.
 Even quiet rooms produce sound, however, such as from electronic devices and air ducts; this sound is called room tone, which is captured in recordings as unwanted background noise.
-Background noise can be removed during editing, such as consistent room tone.
+Some background noise can be removed during editing, such as consistent room tone.
 Be aware that random noises, such as dogs barking in the background, are more difficult to remove.

 Capture at least 10 seconds of room tone during recording sessions, which will be used to remove background noise in editing.
 To capture room tone properly, record the “silence” of the room without any additional sounds such as shuffling or movement.

 Be aware that the Noise Reduction effect can cause distortion.
 Use with caution.

 - Open an audio track that contains room tone.
 If a clip for room tone was not recorded, use a recording that has a few seconds of silence in it.

 - With the Selection Tool, click-and-drag to highlight a section with a few seconds of silence.

 - Navigate to Effect > Noise Reduction.
 A new window will appear.

 - Under “Step 1,” click the “Get Noise Profile” button.
 The window will close and Audacity will sample the highlighted section for the noise profile.

 - Select the desired clip for noise reduction.